RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1906/Quickstart/README.md

 You can change this to a region that is applicable to you like `LORAMAC_REGION_US915`, `LORAMAC_REGION_AU915`, etc.

-2. Setup the LoRaWAN activation method.
+2. Set up the LoRaWAN activation method.

 Default is **OTAA**.